-You fell in love with the charm, but over time the years have taken their toll.
+You fell in love with its charm, but over time the years have taken their toll.
 While remodeling your older or historic home was once an option; now it is a must.
-Remodeling an older home can be extremely rewarding or extremely stressful.
+We know first hand, remodeling an older home can be extremely rewarding or extremely stressful.
 It’s not a question of if you will encounter obstacles, but when.
+That is why at Sharrett Construction, we want you to be prepared when you start to remodel your older home.

 Common problems when remodeling an older home: